Tomorrow (Tomorrow album): Release

 There was a long delay between initial recording sessions in spring 1967 and release in February 1968.
 By the time the album arrived in record stores, the psychedelic trend had already begun to abate.
 EMI provided a very small recording budget and would not allow prints of a colour album cover to be made, although some later re-issues were printed with a modified colour cover.

 In 1976, Harvest Records (another EMI label) re-issued the album as part of its Harvest Heritage series, with catalogue number SHSM-2010.
 This edition features a new colour cover which states in large letters on the front: "featuring Keith West and Steve Howe".
 It includes an extra track as the second-to-last on side one, "Claramount Lake" (the B-side of "My White Bicycle").

+In 1991, See For Miles Records re-issued the album (cat.# SEE CD 314), adding "Claremont Lake" (as track # 3) for a total of 12 songs, with liner notes by Dinnes Cruickshank.

 In 1999, EMI released a CD version (EMI 4988192) with additional tracks by The Aquarian Age (band members Twink and Junior) and singer Keith West, and credited to "Tomorrow Featuring Keith West".
 "Why" is a cover of a song by The Byrds that originally appeared as the B-side to their single "Eight Miles High".